Bush2021/chrome_plus/README.md

 * Right-click and scroll the tab bar.
 * New foreground tab opens the contents entered in address bar.
 * New foreground tab opens bookmarks.
 * Disable the above two features when the current tab is a new tab.
-(Since the identification of new tabs is based on the name, support for the corresponding language is required.
-If you encounter an unsupported situation, you can submit an issue)
 * Use hotkeys to quickly hide the browser window (boss key).
 * Portable design: the program is placed in the App directory, and data is stored in the Data directory (incompatible with the original data; you can reinstall the system or change computers without losing data).
 * Allow configuration of features using ini files.